Forcing the $\Pi^1_3$-Reduction Property and a Failure of $\Pi^1_3$-Uniformization

-\begin{lemma} For any $\alpha$, the set of $\alpha$-allowable forcings is nonempty. \end{lemma} \begin{proof} By induction on $\alpha$.
+\begin{lemma} For any $\alpha$, the set of $\alpha$-allowable forcings is non-empty. \end{lemma} \begin{proof} By induction on $\alpha$.
 If there are $\alpha$-allowable forcings, then the rules (a) and (b) above, together with some bookkeeping $F$ will create an $\alpha+1$-allowable forcing.
-For limit ordinals $\alpha$, an $\alpha$-allowable forcing always exists, as for any given bookkeeping function $F$ there will be an $\alpha$-allowable, nontrivial forcing with $F$ as its bookkeeping function. \end{proof}
+For limit ordinals $\alpha$, an $\alpha$-allowable forcing always exists, as for any given bookkeeping function $F$ there will be an $\alpha$-allowable, non-trivial forcing with $F$ as its bookkeeping function. \end{proof}

 As a direct consequence of the last two observations we obtain that there must be an ordinal $\alpha$ such that for every $\beta> \alpha$, the set of $\alpha$-allowable forcings must equal the set of $\beta$-allowable forcings.
-Indeed every allowable forcing is an $\aleph_1$-sized partial order, thus there are only set-many of them, and the decreasing sequence of $\alpha$-allowable forcings must eventually stabilize at a set which also must be non-empty.
+Indeed every allowable forcing is an $\aleph_1$-sized partial order, thus there are only set-many of them, and the classes (which in fact are sets, if we allow ourselves to identify isomorphic forcings) of $\alpha$-allowable forcings must eventually stabilize at a set which also must be non-empty.